tahaakocer/partywave-backend/docs/PROJECT_OVERVIEW.md

        - **Important**: The track remains in the playlist list with updated status.
 The playlist item hash is **NOT deleted** - it remains in Redis for history with its like/dislike statistics.
    - Backend selects next track from playlist (if exists):
      - Iterate through playlist list, find first item with `status = QUEUED`.
-     - Start next track (repeat section 2.6, step 1).
+     - If next track exists, start it (see section 2.6, step 1).
      - If playlist is empty, stop playback and clear Redis playback hash.
-     - If next track exists, start it (see section 2.6, step 1).
    - Backend emits WebSocket event `TRACK_SKIPPED` to all room members.
 8. Backend returns vote status to requester.